AM-Deiya-116/Project-AGV-Ansell/README.md

-This project is focused to implement a material handling system utilizing AGV's.
-The design is constructing in simulation software called SIMIO.
+This project is focused on implementing a material handling system utilizing AGVs.
+The design is being constructed in simulation software called SIMIO.